will-hart/pixatore/packages/docs/docs/getting_started.md

 `packages`:

 - `app` containing application code
+- `docs` the code for this documentation site
 - `server` containing server code, and
 - `shared` containing common code used in both the client and server.